ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 However, this would also give more insight to how diseases, disorders, and the like.
 It would be more useful to know with a higher degree of precision on what is failing and where to look rather than guessing.

 By the same token, AI based off of a human mind including the neurochemical and biological functions at play for it would be just as human.
 In realistic terms, it should have a genetic map using the same 4 base pairs we use.

+# How would you know if you got it right?

+There is only one way to find out :)